manasaanand17/indian-feast/README.md

 Users can click on different menu options to navigate to their desired recipe section.
 Each recipe includes images, ingredient lists, and preparation steps to guide users through the cooking process.
-User Experience:

-The website is designed to be intuitive and easy to navigate, ensuring a smooth user experience.
-The layout is responsive, providing optimal viewing on both desktop and mobile devices.
 Technologies Used

 Streamlit:
 The core framework used to build the web application.
 Streamlit allows for the rapid development of interactive and data-driven web apps using Python.

 Python:
 The programming language used to implement the backend logic and functionalities of the web app.